 The History Bowl is a team history quiz competition played over four quarters in each match.
 Download the sample packet to see how a game progresses!

-Note that middle school games have slightly fewer questions in the 1st and 3rd quarters.
-Students each have a buzzer and on tossup questions, attempt to be the first student to ring in and answer correctly.
+Note that Middle and Elementary games have slightly fewer questions in the 1st and 3rd quarters.
+Students each have a buzzer, and on tossup questions attempt to be the first student to ring in and answer correctly.
 Students may ring in at any point in the question – they are encouraged to interrupt the moderator to do so.
 After they ring in (which locks out any other student from answering), they give their answer.
 If they are correct, they get ten points.
 If incorrect, neither they nor their team members can buzz again on the question.
 There are no negative points for any incorrect answers at any point in the Bowl.
-On bonus questions and 60 second round questions, students consult with their teammates to arrive at an answer – buzzers are not used for these questions.
+On bonus questions and 60 second round questions, students consult with their teammates to arrive at an answer, which is not allowed for other questions.

 The team with the most points at the end of the game wins, of course.
 See the attached sample packet for how a game progresses, and the styles of questions which we use.